Inno2: Cloud-Based Wastewater Monitoring System

 - Featured by The Straits Times when NEA announced the doubling of surveillance sites.

-- Stayed in regular production use across 360 sites, with the alerting flow catching dropouts before site visits.
+- Stayed in regular production use, with the alerting flow catching dropouts before site visits.